cybershaykh/cybershaykh.github.io/_posts/2025-06-17-From-Lack-of-email-verification-to-Admin-account,-How-I-got-access-to-the-admin-account-of-a-gateway-portal.md

 description: "Security Research"
 tags: [Application Security]
 ---

+# From Lack of email verification to Admin account, How I got access to the admin account of a gateway portal

 Recently, I was getting rusty and bored, then I  started looking for companies who had responsible disclosure programs to hack on and then I discovered this leading company that deals with HR tools and workforce management , a really huge company with lots of assets online, and from their acknowledgements page, I noticed it had not been visited by many security researchers making the chance of finding security issues quite high.